ibm-cloud-docs/watsonxdata/airflow.md

 ## Procedure
 {: #airflw_proc}

-1. The use case considers a task to ingest the data to Presto.
+1. The use case considers a task to ingest data to Presto.
 To do that, create a Spark application that ingests Iceberg data to the watsonx.data catalog.
 Here,  the sample Python file ingestion-job.py is considered.

     ``` bash
     from pyspark.sql import SparkSession